code-with-amitk/Code-examples/OOD/Amazon_Filtering/README.md

 ### Design Amazon comments filtering system.
 Use UML to design the classes.
 **Requirements:**
-- Under product there are comments.
-Filter on:
+- Every product has some comments.
+System will Filter on:
 	- Newest to oldest, Most votes

 - **Objects:**